ZdogMcSuperfly/PurpleHen/README.md

 __`images` folder__<br>
 Found in the root directory this is where all photos will be stored.
 Contains one subfolder `thumbs` which contains the thumbnails used in rendering; thumbnail filenames must be the same as the ones in `images`.

+__`PurpleHen_image_viewer.py`__<br>
+After operning `PurpleHen.py` in your terminal open another terminal and run this file to get a visual of what photo is currently highlighted.

+__`new_image_data.py`__<br>
+Once you save your data it will NOT overwrite your previous copy of data.
+Make sure after closing `PurpleHen.py` to merge these files so next time you open the data editor you will be updating the most recent version of the data.

 __`image_data.py`__<br>
 This is where metadata for photos are stored, each photo has its own line and is rendered from first line to last, knowing this can be used to organize photos.
 Each line contains 9 different tags that can be filled out to give photos extra information.
 <br>